- Why Import Plants?

 If needed, you can make any necessary changes to plants you've imported.
 To do so, follow the instructions in our Edit Plant Information documentation.

 Any changes you make to each plant you've imported will apply to the current project, but not to the template or project you sourced when importing the plant.

 Importing Plant Subcategories (Groups) from a Project Template

-Our Plant Manager allows you to organize plants within the four categories into subcategories, or groups (available in the menu pictured below).
+Our Plant Manager allows you to organize plants within the four categories into subcategories, or groups (available in the menu pictured to the left).